duonghominhhuy/duonghominhhuy.github.io/_posts/2020-11-25-country-list-application.markdown

   - appstore
 category: project
 author: huyduong
-description: The Country List Application on App Store
+description: An application designed to help people easily viewing and searching all countries information around the world.
+This app is available on the App Store for iPhone, iPad, and iPod touch.
 ---

 ### Foreword